JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (7)

 1. Did some generic searching but no luck!
 Also got scared from that shark reflection in the water.
-Posted one year ago
+Posted 2 years ago

 1. Thanks!
 I felt like I could hear the music from the movie Jaws the entire time.
 Although, that could have been Dave heckling me.
-Posted one year ago, modified one year ago
+Posted 2 years ago, modified 2 years ago

 1. I will check later a guide I have for your area to see if I can get info on this, no promises :-)